Sanjanadhananjayaa/mslearn-dp100/instructions/createworkspace2.md

     ![](images/img2.png)

-1. Click on **Launch Studio** to open the machine learning studio in new tab.
+1. Click on **Launch Studio** to open the machine learning studio in a new tab.
 If any pop-up appears close them.

     ![](images/img3.png)